DIAGNijmegen/lightstream/README.md

 ```

 ## Documentation
+The documentation can be found at https://diagnijmegen.github.io/lightstream/

-The documentation can be generated using
+Alternatively the documentation can be generated locally using

 ```
 make docs
 ```

 ##